New Museum Project

 - Walkway to its Research Center, Library and Archives, seamlessly integrating its sites on Grant Avenue

-- On-campus bus drop-off lane, eliminating street crossing for visiting students
+- On-campus bus drop-off area, eliminating street crossing for visiting students

 - Loading dock for careful handling of artwork without disrupting traffic